openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 }
 ```

 Note: Consider using CIBA Ping/Push OR SSE Poll/Push.
-Another option would be the Client providing `client_notification_token` to the Issuer, so that the issuer sends a Credential response upon successfully receiving a Credential request and then no need for the client to bring an acceptance token, the Issuer will send the Credential once it is issued in a response that includes `client_notification_token`. (consider SSE options)
+Another option would be the Client providing `client_notification_token` to the Credential Issuer, so that the Credential Issuer sends a Credential response upon successfully receiving a Credential request and then no need for the client to bring an acceptance token, the Credential Issuer will send the Credential once it is issued in a response that includes `client_notification_token`. (consider SSE options)

 ## Credential Issuer-Provided Nonce

-Upon receiving a Credential Request, the Credential issuer MAY require the client to send a proof of possession of the key material it wants a Credential to be bound to.
-This proof MUST incorporate a nonce generated by the Credential issuer.
-The Credential issuer will provide the client with a nonce in an error response to any Credential Request not including such a proof or including an invalid proof.
+Upon receiving a Credential Request, the Credential Issuer MAY require the client to send a proof of possession of the key material it wants a Credential to be bound to.
+This proof MUST incorporate a nonce generated by the Credential Issuer.
+The Credential Issuer will provide the client with a nonce in an error response to any Credential Request not including such a proof or including an invalid proof.

-Below is a non-normative example of a Credential Response when the Issuer is requesting a Wallet to provide in a subsequent Credential Request a `proof` that is bound to a `c_nonce`:
+Below is a non-normative example of a Credential Response when the Credential Issuer is requesting a Wallet to provide in a subsequent Credential Request a `proof` that is bound to a `c_nonce`:

 ```
 HTTP/1.1 400 Bad Request